Château de Randan

-The Château de Randan was a former royal domain in the French town on Randan in the department of Puy-de-Dôme.
+The Château de Randan was a former royal domain in the French town of Randan in the department of Puy-de-Dôme.

 The châtellenie of Randan is first recorded in the 12th century and the castle in the 13th century.
 It was rebuilt under Francis I of France and the châtellenie promoted to a dukedom in 1661.
 It was acquired in 1821 by Princess Adélaïde of Orléans, sister of Louis Philippe I.

 The ruins have been listed as an official national monument since February 21, 2001.

 History

 Beginnings and heyday

 In 1821, the original Château of Randan, constructed in the 16th century, and forty hectares of land were acquired by Louis-Philippe, Duke of Orléans, and his sister Adélaïde.
 As early as 1822, they commissioned the restoration of the existing building and an extension by the architect Pierre-François-Léonard Fontaine.

 According to reports, the future King of the French purportedly pushed for this purchase and the subsequent renovations to secure a retreat away from Paris in times of peril, preferring an exile in Auvergne over a new emigration, although he was still forced to leave for England in March 1848, where he died two years later at Claremont.

 The close proximity of vast forested estates of the family served as another compelling reason for this acquisition.

 The project is ambitious.
 Alongside, the restoration of the castle, other buildings were constructed: the Inspector's house, the grand outbuildings, and an orangery.
 Furthermore, the estate was expanded, which reached 110 hectares upon the death of Adélaïde d'Orléans in 1847.
 Additionally, a splendid landscaped park was established.

 Adélaïde, having died unmarried and childless, the estate passed to one of her nephews, the youngest son of King Louis-Philippe, Antoine, Duke of Montpensier.
 Upon his death, his eldest daughter, Princess Marie Isabelle, inherited the estate.
 Married to her first cousin, Philippe d'Orléans, the first Count of Paris, she set out to restore the estate to its former glory, introducing modern conveniences and enhancements such as electricity in 1909 and running water in 1912.

 Henry of Orléans, the second Count of Paris, spent his childhood in this family property, where in late July 1914, the family received news of the declaration of war.
 In 1915, after setting up a military hospital annex to the one in Vichy, the first Countess of Paris and her daughter, the Queen of Portugal, Amélie of Orléans, acted as nurses, caring for wounded soldiers.

 The regional writer Henri Pourrat depicted this Bourbonnais castle and "its tapestries of black and pink bricks (...) the esplanade with noble shades (...)
 Its immense kitchens were famous, so well arranged that the aromas could not mingle to alter the flavor of the sauces."